Admissions - Other essential information for applicants

 Deferment of enrolment following offer of a place in the Medical Program will be considered in the following circumstances:

 - Progression to Honours, Masters or a PhD.
-Before deferment is granted supporting documentation must be provided giving details of enrolment, and written support from proposed supervisor(s) as to the nature of the program.
+Before deferment is granted supporting documentation must be provided.
 Such deferment is to encourage applicants to undertake research in their chosen field.

-- Deferment will be granted for completion of "professional years" such as the pre-registration training period required of Pharmacy graduates.
+- Completion of "professional years" such as the pre-registration training period required of Pharmacy graduates.

 - Otherwise deferment of an offer will only be considered under exceptional circumstances which could not have been foreseen at the time of application.

-- Requests for deferment must be in writing and must be received by 30 November.
+Requests for deferment must be in writing and must be received by 30 November.
+Applicants must accept a place before they can submit a request to defer.
 Deferment can only be granted one year at a time and will not be expected to last longer than two years.
 Requests will be considered by the Admissions Committee and the Dean of Sydney Medical School.
+Supporting documentation must be provided in order for any request is granted.

 Transfer of enrolment between medical schools is not possible except in exceptional circumstances.
 Applications for transfer for 2015 close on 30 September 2014.